cschlick/PhenixML/docs/index.rst

 PhenixML
 ===========================================================================

-PhenixML is a project built to support the `Link text <https://phenix-online.org>`_ suite of tools for sturcture refinement of x-ray crystallography and cryo-EM models.
+PhenixML is a project built to support the `Phenix <https://phenix-online.org>`_ suite of tools for sturcture refinement of x-ray crystallography and cryo-EM models.
 Many aspects of Phenix could benefit from regression/classification tasks on molecules and molecular fragments.
 This fragmework aims to make these tasks easy.